Volcomix/virtual-background/README.md

 ## Building TensorFlow Lite tool

-A Docker development environment must be initialized before building TensorFlow Lite inference tool.
+Docker is required to build TensorFlow Lite inference tool locally.

-### `yarn init:tflite`

-Builds a Docker development image, starts the container and initializes dependencies required for building TFLite tool.

-### `yarn start:tflite:container`

-Starts the container, then updates TensorFlow and MediaPipe repositories inside the container.

-### `yarn build:tflite:all`
+### `yarn build:tflite`

-Builds WASM functions that can infer Meet segmentation models.
+Builds WASM functions that can infer Meet and ML Kit segmentation models.
 The TFLite tool is built both with and without SIMD support.